 Privacy Act.
-The Privacy Act regulates any record contained in "a system of records".
-This is defined as a group of records under the control of any agency from which information is retrieved by the name of the individual or by some identifying number, symbol or other information that is assigned to and identifies the individual.
+The Privacy Act regulates any record contained in "a system of records", defined as a group of records under the control of any agency from which information is retrieved by the name of the individual or by some identifying number, symbol or other identifying particular assigned to the individual.